Fire Brigade Response to Automatic Fire Alarms

-In essence, from June 2013 Norfolk Fire and Rescue Service will not automatically respond to Automatic Fire Alarms occurring between 7am – 7pm during the working week unless there is a confirmed report of fire from the premises.
+In essence, Norfolk Fire and Rescue Service will no longer automatically respond to Automatic Fire Alarms occurring between 7am – 7pm during the working week unless there is a confirmed report of fire from the premises.

 Nigel Williams, the Chief Fire Officer of Norfolk states that “One of the greatest drains on our resources continues to be calls generated by the actuation of AFAs when there is no fire.
 Well designed, effectively maintained and properly used AFAs cause very few problems to either occupiers or us.
 Unfortunately systems that do not meet these criteria are responsible for numerous unwanted calls due to system faults or failures in the occupier’s management of the system; with 95 per cent of all calls to automatic fire alarms turning out to be false alarms.
 This wastes our time, your time and taxpayers’ money.
 It can also have a detrimental effect on your productivity.

 We are making every effort to reduce the number of false alarms we attend and it is only right that employers accept their responsibility for having effective measures in place to maintain and manage fire alarm equipment.
 To reduce the number of unwanted fire calls from Automatic Fire Detection Systems we have decided to take action to ensure our operational resources are used effectively and to ensure that these can be available to respond to real emergencies.